cloudify-cosmo/getcloudify.org/guide/3.2/agents-packager.md

 - `keep_venv` - Whether to keep the virtualenv after creating the tar file or not.
 Defaults to false.

 {%note title=Note%}
-`additional_modules` and `additional_plugins` will NOT be validated.
+All modules and plugins aside from `additional_modules` will be validated.
 In the future, a more robust implementation of the validation process will be added.
 {%endnote%}